smotrdan1/Weather/Read me.md

 2. Optimization: Implement continuous data flow for real-time updates.
 3. Pitfall: Ensuring accuracy in latitude and longitude queries to avoid misleading results.
 4. Optimization: Optimizing the number of threads and the batch size.
+5. Optimization: Add unit tests to test the application.

 ### Assumptions